awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-config.md

 ## Configure userdata\.json<a name="userdata-config"></a>

-IDT for AWS IoT Greengrass V2 also needs additional information about the location of test artifacts and AWS IoT Greengrass software versions\.
+IDT for AWS IoT Greengrass V2 also needs additional information about the location of test artifacts and AWS IoT Greengrass software\.

 You must provide this information using the `userdata.json` template located in ` <device_tester_extract_location>/configs/userdata.json`: